bjeong99/Battleship/README.md

 - Rehit to target on multiple turns
 - Instakill to sink a ship immediately if hit

+### GUI
+- used OCaml Graphics module to implement gui for battleship
+- only functionality to lay down ships randomly, no AI, no powerups
+- players 1 and 2 keep guessing until one of the players destroys all the others ships

 ## Design Philosophy (Module Layout):

 ### AI: